 Remove the cables from your external hard drive.

 Take the CMOS battery out of your motherboard for ten seconds.
+Then put it back.

-Turn your computer back again.
+Turn on your computer back and shut it down again.

 Reconnect your external hard drive with your computer.